 In addition to Cornelius, C & A has released another line this year, the Daddy Mac – a cigar made at Erik Espinosa’s La Zona factory.
 Prior to 2016, there have been some other projects worked on by C & A, Avant Garde and Meridian that both had soft-launch releases.

 Without further ado, let’s break down the Cornelius Toro and see what this cigar brings to the table.

-The Cornelius features Ecuadorian tobaccos for the wrapper and binder and an all-Nicaraguan filler.
+The Cornelius features Ecuadorian tobaccos for the wrapper and binder and a combination of Dominican and Nicaraguan filler.

 Country of Origin: United States (El Titan de Bronze)

 Cornelius is available in three sizes – each in 20 count boxes.